Menomonie, Wisconsin: Education

 Menomonie schools are part of the Menomonie Area School District.

 The city has one public high school, Menomonie High School, and one public middle school, Menomonie Middle School.
-There are five public elementary schools in the district: River Heights Elementary, Wakanda Elementary, Oaklawn Elementary, Downsville Elementary, and Knapp Elementary.
+There are four public elementary schools in the district: River Heights Elementary, Wakanda Elementary, Oaklawn Elementary, and Knapp Elementary.

+Downsville Elementary was shut down after the completion of the 2024-2025 school year.

 St. Paul's Lutheran School is a Christian Pre-K–8 school of the Wisconsin Evangelical Lutheran Synod (WELS) in Menomonie.

-The city is home to the University of Wisconsin–Stout and a campus of Chippewa Valley Technical College.
+The city is home to the University of Wisconsin–Stout Polytechnic.
+It also has a campus of Chippewa Valley Technical College, which provides adult education services and employee training for area businesses.

-Jail

-Dunn County Jail is on Menomonie's eastern edge.
-It houses sentenced and non-sentenced, male and female inmates.
-As of August 2025, there are just over 100 inmates.